 Here are some ideas to consider that you could achieve alone or with a research partner.

 Publish a new, custom research study.
 It will provide you instant credibility and gives you a forum to showcase your subject-matter expertise and reach new markets.

 Co-promote a webinar and other related activities with the research firm and/or other partners.
 Because each partner has its own mailing list, you can get much higher registration and attendance levels.

 Create original content once, repurpose many times.
 Creating original content all the time can be demanding and frustrating.
 You may have subject matter experts on staff, but getting them to produce content (blogs, webinars, etc.) on a consistent schedule can be a challenge.
 When you use original research as content, however, you can turn its component parts into webinars, blog posts, videos, social media, PDF downloads, PR outreach, and more.
 We have had clients use a single piece of original research in campaigns that spanned several quarters.

-License your research.
+License a research study.
 Some research firms license their studies to companies like yours.
 This is a way for you to access and promote original research without waiting months to produce your own.
 For example, if you were trying to reach the accounting and financial services industry, you could license existing research targeting that industry.
 Licensed research can be far less expensive than original research, so getting budget approval may happen faster, as well.

 Finding the right research partner (such as our own Hinge Research Institute) will help position you as a thought leader to your broader audiences.
 And rather than put your audience’s safety at risk during these challenging times, you can use the power of science and data to turn heads and build credibility.
 These methods will help you pick up the pieces, set your firm’s trajectory and move ahead with confidence.